wallora/StringsValidator/README.md

 - validate all the strings in a .strings file
 - find all lines containing errors

-### Install
+### Installation
-Clone this repo, Build the project, then quit from Xcode.
+Install through [Alcatraz](https://github.com/supermarin/Alcatraz) or clone this repo and build the project, then quit from Xcode.
 Reopen Xcode and choose "Load Bundle" on dialog and it's done!

 ### Usage